NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``site_time_zone_utc_offset``
      - false
      - hr
-     - Double
+     - String
      - auto
      - Time zone UTC offset of the home address.
 Must be between -12 and 14.
-If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``weather_station_epw_filepath``
      - false
      -